 There's this idea that if you are against either campaign, you are against the gender it purports to serve and all for the other campaign.
-Kind of ironic when you consider that many people against Movember are socially conscious and so, of course hate pinktober for the same reasons they hate Movember.
+Kind of ironic when you consider that many people against Movember are socially conscious and hate pinktober for similar reasons they hate Movember.

 Each campaign is very exclusionary to the opposite sex, perhaps intended to create a collective experience for each of the sexes.
 I don't necessarily object to that, though I think this animosity between the sexes bred by these campaigns is counter productive to the causes participants claim to support.
 I object to the gender roles perpetuated by each of the causes.

 Pinktober attempts to create solidarity for women by objectifying them, encouraging them to shop, to maintain a socially acceptable appearance and to only look at the positive side of breast cancer.
 Classic sexism.
 I summarized these issues in an October post.